Route to Grey Alders / Wernlwyd

 At Ross, follow the A40 to Monmouth, then watch for the A40 turn-off to Abergavenny.
 At Abergavenny take the A465 to Merthyr Tydfil, then on to Neath, then carry on the A465 to join the M4, third exit at the M4 roundabout junction 43.

 Keep going west on the M4, signposted Carmarthen, to its end at the Pont Abraham roundabout (Junction 48).
 Take the exit after the services onto the A48 signposted Carmarthen.
-Have a quick gloat at how much money you just saved on fuel.

 At Crosshands roundabout take third exit A48 signposted Carmarthen

 Pass Nantycaws garage on the right.

 You will eventually come down a hill into Carmarthen to a roundabout with traffic lights.
 During normal times skip the brackets and go to ‘Carmarthen’.